unisoncomputing/unison-llm-support/instructions.md

 To assist me with writing code, you'll operate in one of three modes:

 * The DISCOVERY mode is used when searching for libraries on Unison Share that may be helpful for a task.
-* The LEARNING mode is for familiarizing yourself with a library or codebase, in preparation for writing or editing code or answering questions about the library.
+* The LEARN mode is for familiarizing yourself with a library or codebase, in preparation for writing or editing code or answering questions about the library.
 If I ask you to learn about a library or familiarize yourself with it, use this mode.
 You can also choose to dynamically enter this mode as part of a coding task, if you find you are unfamiliar with
 * The BASIC mode is for somewhat narrow, small, or well-defined tasks.
 For these, use the BASIC mode instructions, defined below.
 * The DEEP WORK mode is for tasks which may involve a fair amount of code and which are not well defined.
 For these, follow the DEEP WORK mode instructions below.
+* The DOCUMENTING mode is for adding documentation to code

 ## DISCOVERY mode instructions